lowlight-ua/dos-pesos/docs/usage.md

 ## Global resources provisioning

-These steps will provision account-level AWS resources required for the creation and operation of the edge devices.
+These steps will provision instance-level AWS resources required for the creation and operation of the edge devices.

-*These steps must only be done once per AWS account.*
+*These steps must only be done once per AWS instance.*

 **On any machine:**

 * Install AWS CLI and log in using the credentials of the user created above.
 * Run:
-    * `cd account/terraform`
+    * `cd instance/terraform`
     * `terraform init`
     * `terraform apply`